3nsoft/ecma-nacl/README.md

 # ecma-nacl: Pure JavaScript (ECMAScript) version of NaCl cryptographic library.

-[NaCl](http://nacl.cr.yp.to/) is a greate crypto library that is not placing a burden of crypto-math choices onto developers, providing only solid high-level functionality (box - for public-key, and secret_box - for secret key  authenticated encryption).
+[NaCl](http://nacl.cr.yp.to/) is a great crypto library that is not placing a burden of crypto-math choices onto developers, providing only solid high-level functionality (box - for public-key, and secret_box - for secret key  authenticated encryption), in a let's [stop blaming users](http://cr.yp.to/talks/2012.08.08/slides.pdf) of cryptographic library (e.g. end product developers, or us) manner.
-Take a look at reasons behind NaCl's design  "[The security impact of a new cryptographic library](http://cr.yp.to/highspeed/coolnacl-20120725.pdf)".
+Take a look at details of NaCl's design  "[The security impact of a new cryptographic library](http://cr.yp.to/highspeed/coolnacl-20120725.pdf)".

-ecma-nacl is a re-write of most important NaCl's functionality, which is ready for production (signing code still has XXX comments, indicating that the warning in [signing in NaCl](http://nacl.cr.yp.to/sign.html) should be taken seriously.
+ecma-nacl is a re-write of most important NaCl's functionality, which is ready for production, box and secret_box.
+Signing code still has XXX comments, indicating that the warning in [signing in NaCl](http://nacl.cr.yp.to/sign.html) should be taken seriously.

 Rewrite is based on the copy of NaCl, included in this repository.
 Tests are written to correspond those in C code, to make sure that output of this library is the same as that of C's version.